gagoel/ideas/README.md

 Features:

 * Email-driven; there's no easy way of establishing "real" identity on the Internet, so an agreement must happen between email addresses, not *people*.
 This also means that confirmation happens via email.
 * Public *and* private/unlisted agreements.
-As I said, any part can make an agreement public if unsatisfied.
+As I said, any party can make an agreement public if unsatisfied.

 Use cases: